 In the recent extended period of uncertain long-term federal funding, states have taken on a larger role in funding sustained infrastructure investment.
 Management anticipates further growth in state-level funding initiatives, such as bond issues, toll roads and special-purpose taxes, as states address infrastructure needs.
 According to American Road Transportation Builders Association's ("ARTBA") 2014 Ballot Initiative Report, public support for state and local transportation ballot investment initiatives remains strong.
 In the November 2014 elections, voters approved 66% of transportation initiatives.
 The total value of these approved measures was nearly \$15 billion for transportation projects.
-ARTBA reported that 63% of county and local initiatives presented to increase gasoline or general sales tax for transportation were approved, 93% of local bonds for transportation investments were approved and 66% of the measures to increase property taxes for transportation investment were approved.
+ARTBA reported that 63% of county and local initiatives presented to increase gasoline or general sales tax for transportation were approved, 93% of local bonds for transportation investments were approved.